 By the time we have a conveniently saved the Tenth Doctor to start “Journey’s End,” the extended episode to finish the season feels like a long way to go to unravel all the plot points brought up in the first episode.
 The convergence of the stories lead to a bit of a confusing transition of Donna to a Doctor temporarily.
 This episode is much less about being chased by scary Daleks and more about larger mythology stories.
 By the time everything is solved, all of the companions will be on their way and the series is wiped clean for the next creators.
 It’s a brilliant couple of episodes, but I don’t think it makes much sense if you haven’t invested in the previous four seasons.

-"Asylum of the Daleks" featuring the Eleventh Doctor (Matt Smith).
-The first episode of the reboot's seventh season brings the Daleks back into the fold.
-They've been absent for awhile and writer Steven Moffat tries to bring them back as a scarier version than we've seen recently.
+“Asylum of the Daleks” featuring the Eleventh Doctor (Matt Smith).
+For the first episode of the reboot’s seventh season, the Daleks have been absent for awhile and writer Steven Moffat tries to bring them back as a scarier version than we’ve seen recently.
 The current companions are Amy Pond (Karen Gillan) and Rory Williams (Arthur Darvill).
 The asylum is a planet for insane Daleks.
-It's a brilliant concept.
+It’s a brilliant concept.
 The episode succeeds at making the Daleks scary again.
-Maybe that's not even the right word.
-The Daleks seem evil again in a way that they didn't when they were so easily defeated.
-If you are a fan or not of the Eleventh Doctor, this is Matt Smith at his quippy best. ("You are going to fire me at a planet?
-That's your plan?")
-He's even charming.
+Maybe that’s not even the right word.
+The Daleks seem evil again in a way that they didn’t when they were so easily defeated.
+If you are a fan or not of the Eleventh Doctor, this is Matt Smith at his quippy best. (“You are going to fire me at a planet?
+That’s your plan?”)
+He’s even charming.
 The plot holds up well without having to know where we are in continuity.
 It does set up very important plots for the rest of the season and changes in companions that feel unsatisfactory when only seen through this single episode.

 “Into the Dalek” featuring the Twelfth Doctor (Peter Capaldi).
 The second episode of the modern series’ eighth season sets many things in motion that will play out over all of the season.
 At this point, the audience is still getting to know Peter Capaldi as the Doctor and the character’s relationship with Clara Oswald (Jenna Coleman).
 The episode plays almost like a comedy.
 There’s two distinct plots happening at once – Clara and the Doctor trying to fix a Dalek who has “turned good” and Clara meeting Danny Pink.
 There are some great moments in the episode but there aren’t the usual action pieces we are used to with the Daleks.
 It’s full of clever writing and I enjoyed it even more knowing how this would play out over the season.
 I’m sure it’s also interesting like the “Asylum” episode, but these episodes pay off later in the season.